wheelly/RTOV/README.md

 ## TODO

 * Custom validators support
-* Array support - not tested yet so might be not working
+* Array - re-validation of array when one of its items being assigned in case of allOf and oneOf

 ## Bugs